 What are Primary cells?

-Primary cells are cells derived from living differentiated tissue.
-Primary cells retain native cellular functions of cells invitro, thus finding its applications in Biomedical, pharmaceutical research etc.
+Primary cells are derived from living differentiated tissue.
+Primary cells retain native cellular functions of cells in cell culture in vitro, thus finding its applications in Tissue culture, Bio-scaffold, Biomedical and pharmaceutical research etc.

 Drug screening and toxicity evaluation

-Primary cells have a wide application in the pharmaceutical industry to evaluate drug dosage and toxicity.
+Primary cell cultures have a wide application in the pharmaceutical industry to evaluate drug dosage and toxicity.

 In vitro model for Cell Biology research

-Primary cells are excellent in vitro models to study cell biology, biochemical assays, and metabolism.
+Primary cell cultures are excellent in vitro models to study cell biology, biochemical assays, 3D tissue cuture and metabolism.

 A substitute for animal studies